Inference routers: choosing a model based on the request

 Minimal observability

 A blind router is dangerous.
 For each request you must log which model was chosen, by what rule, what latency it took, what cost it incurred and what outcome it produced.
-That telemetry later allows analyzing whether heuristics were correct, detecting previously invisible patterns and tuning the router with data.
-Without telemetry the router can be making bad decisions for months without anyone noticing.
+Without that telemetry the router can make bad decisions for months without anyone noticing.

 When it pays off